yorns/zeroPlayerBuild/README.md

 # Readme

-This yocto-based buildsystem uses a Docker container for the build of a Raspberry Pi image.
+This yocto-based buildsystem uses a Docker container for the build of a Raspberry Pi zero-w image.
-The Dockerfile is located in folder `docker` and based on `crops/poky:ubuntu-16.04` (https://hub.docker.com/r/crops/poky/).
+The Dockerfile is located in folder `docker` and based on `crop porky ubuntu-18.04` (https://hub.docker.com/r/crops/poky/).
 The Docker image contains all tools to build with the OpenEmbedded/Yocto buildsystem.
 The workspace is created in a mounted folder of the host.
 The buildsystem uses the Google repo tool (https://android.googlesource.com/tools/repo) to setup the Yocto layer structure (i.e. checkout all repos).